Event Canopy Cost: Buy vs. Rent Analysis

 Does buying an asset like a canopy offer tax advantages?Yes, purchasing converts the cost into a capital expenditure that can be depreciated over time, unlike rental fees which are immediate operational expenses.

 Are modular tents better suited for buying or renting?Modular tents, due to their durability and fast installation time, offer excellent ROI whether bought or rented, but ownership maximizes long-term value due to customization potential.
+For a deeper dive into this comparison, see our guide on sustainable structures for more.

 How does EJH Distribution support North American clients with asset acquisition?EJH Distribution focuses on sales across All of Canada + USA, offering robust modular solutions suitable for various demanding applications, including those needing custom branding.